takayuki112/plane_seg/README.md

+# Ground Plane Segmentation
-This is a ROS package that does ground-plane segmentation and obstacle detection from a 3D point cloud using the point cloud library (PCL).
+This is a ROS package that does ground-plane segmentation and obstacle detection from a 3D point cloud using RANSAC from the point cloud library (PCL).

 ## Example Run
 You can run the package given you have a point cloud file being published to a topic (as defined in at the top of the ground_plane_seg.cpp file) in a ROS environment.